BEFORE YOU APPLY, PLEASE READ THE INFORMATION. THE APPLICATION FOLLOWS.

 Contrary to popular misconceptions, males do NOT cost more than females because they are larger.
 (One benefit to a male however: you don’t have to bend down as far to pet one.)
 Size plays little to no part in their adoption fees, their feeding costs, vet bills or the size of their crate and the amount of space they occupy in your home.

 Contrary to popular misconceptions, males are often less dominant and “aggressive” than females.
 In fact, most are easygoing and submissive, and are NOT hard to handle on a leash.
 They are also VERY affectionate and may be more likely than females to be Velcro dogs, attaching themselves quickly and cozily to their owners.
 Some females, on the other hand, can be more independent and determined.
-Some females might even be called “spicy.”
+It’s very important to consider each dog’s personality rather than making generalizations.

 While many adoptive families have had Greyhounds of both genders and see no difference with regard to their personality and tolerance, affection and gentleness, still other adopters prefer having only males.